yolken/yolken-blog/articles/interview_prep.md

 ### Solution efficiency

-Many Leetcode questions, like the ones in actual interviews, can be solved in more than one way.
+Many Leetcode questions can be solved in more than one way.
 Given a choice, I generally start with the simplest approach.
 Then, if this isn't good enough, I'll optimize.

 In a real interview, this push to optimize would be done by the interviewer.
 In the Leetcode case, you'll usually know you need to optimize because a test case will time out.
 In the rare